 Wash your face carefully around the eyebrow without getting water on the treated area.
 During the shower, keep your face away from the showerhead or take a bath.

-The entire process of Microblading Eyebrow healing will take 4-6 weeks depending on your body regeneration and age.
+The entire process of Microblading healing process will take 4-6 weeks depending on your body regeneration and age.
 Your new, fresh, and fluffy brows will go through several phases during the cycle.
 Itching and flaking may appear during the first seven days post-microblading procedure.
 However, experience has shown that by following these after-care instructions, these symptoms may quickly disappear.

 Here are some Frequently Asked Questions that might help your Microblading Eyebrow aftercare recovery be smooth-sailing: